karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 # AUTHOR

-Jerome Quelin
+Jérôme Quelin

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2009 by Jerome Quelin.
+This software is copyright (c) 2009 by Jérôme Quelin.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.